-Port Location & Facilities – Smaller ships can come up the River Liffey close to the City Centre while the larger vessels berth in Alexandra Quay.
+Port Location & Facilities – Smaller ships can come up the River Liffey closer to the City Centre while most large cruise ships berth in Alexandra Quay.
 Alexandra Quay currently is in an industrial port.
-It is about a mile and a half walk to get out of the port and to the edge of the city proper (3Arena).
+It is about a mile and a half walk to get out of the port and to the edge of the city proper near 3Arena.
 There is currently no cruise ship terminal, so ships will have to use boarding ramps.
 For people with walking issues and wheelchairs it can be difficult.
 Most cruise ships will have arranged for shuttle buses into the city center (About $15 round trip on average).
 Taxis are also available but can be spotty after the morning rush.
 City bus service is not convenient to the ships.

 Note: On our recent stop the ship did an overnight.
 We walked from the ship into the Temple Bar neighborhood and measured the trip at just under 4 miles total.

-Public Transportation – There is a Visitor Leap Card that allows you to ride all busses and light rail (called LUAS) at 1 day (24 hours) – €10.00 and 3 days (72 hours) – €19.50 and can be purchased at a number of locations around the city and online.
-There is also an automated bike rental system called Just Eat Dublinbikes that can also use the Leap Card.
+Public Transportation – There is a Visitor Leap Card that allows you to ride all busses and light rail (called LUAS) with 1 day (24 hours) – €10.00 and 3 days (72 hours) – €19.50 They can be purchased at a number of locations around the city and online.
+There is also automated bike rental system called Just Eat Dublinbikes that will also allow you to use the Leap Card.

 Taxis – Taxi service is reasonably priced in Dublin.
 When cruise ships come in or are boarding/Disembarking there is likely to be a wait to get a cab.
 A recent ride from the port to a hotel in the CBD was €15 and from that hotel to the airport was €22.

 Sightseeing Buses – The city has a number of sightseeing bus services that allow for hop-on, hop-off and currently average $20+ per person per day.
 There are also a number of good walking tours.
 For information check with a Tourist Information location (i).